wildfire032/wildfire032.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a first-year PhD candidate in the Department of Computer Science at Hong Kong Baptist University (HKBU), [supervised by Dr. Xin Huang](https://www.comp.hkbu.edu.hk/~xinhuang/index.html).
+I am a first-year PhD candidate in the Department of Computer Science at Hong Kong Baptist University (HKBU), supervised by [Dr. Xin Huang](https://www.comp.hkbu.edu.hk/~xinhuang/index.html).
 In 2024, I earned a Bachelor of Engineering degree in Computer Science and Technology from Jinan University.
 Prior to that, I graduated from Shijiazhuang No. 2 High School in 2020.

 <span class='anchor' id='-xl'></span>

-# 🎓 学历
+# Research Interests